umami-hep/salt/docs/training.md

 - That your normalisation paramters are finite in (see [salt.models.InputNorm][salt.models.InputNorm])

 You may still encounter `nan` values in your outputs and losses.
-Here are some mitigation strategies you can try are:
+Here are some mitigation strategies you can try:

 - Make sure you have pulled the latest changes from `main`.
 - Make doubly sure that your inputs are finite, even apply applying normalisation.
 - Ensure you don't have unexpected non-finite labels.
+- Try lowering your max learning rate in the `lrs_config`.
+- If you apply very large loss weights in your task configs, these might contribute to large gradients, so you can try removing any loss weights provided to your [Tasks][salt.models.TaskBase].
-- Check your training precision: you should use  `--trainer.precision=32` or `--trainer.precision=bf16-mixed` (avoid `16-mixed`!).
+- Check your training precision: if you have done the above and still have problems, you can try  `--trainer.precision=32` or `--trainer.precision=bf16-mixed`.
 See [here](https://lightning.ai/docs/pytorch/stable/common/trainer.html#precision) for more info.
 - Apply gradient clipping to negate the effects of exploding gradients.
-See [here](https://pytorch-lightning.readthedocs.io/en/1.5.10/advanced/training_tricks.html#gradient-clipping) for more info.
+See [here] for more info.
-- If you apply very large loss weights in your task configs, these might contribute to large gradients, so you can try removing any loss weights provided to your [Tasks][salt.models.TaskBase].
-- Try lowering your max learning rate in the `lrs_config`.
 - Auto detect gradient anomalies.
 See [here](https://lightning.ai/docs/pytorch/stable/debug/debugging_intermediate.html#detect-autograd-anomalies) for more info.
 - If you are running on multiple GPUs, try running on a single GPU with `--trainer.devices=1`